gregory-adler/To-Do-List/README.md

 Compatability:
 	Available for Windows and Mac.
 Only available for Mac OS 10.8 or higher.

+Code:
 	main.py and helper_methods.py are source code, rest is executable version.

 Developed by Gregory Adler